AMikic33/milestone-project-4/README.md

 - Book description and photo : "Into the Wild": https://en.wikipedia.org/wiki/Into_the_Wild_(book)

 - relying on the lessons from the mini project Boutique-Ado and using the code from the lessons.

+#### Acknowledgements

+- I would like to acknowledge my mentor Reuben Ferrante, for all the help and support on this project.
+- I would like to thank the tutors for all of their help and support.
+- I would also like to thank my friends and family for all of their support.